mabrobotics/pyCANdle/README.md

 # MD80 Python driver
-This Python package allows to configure and control MD80-based actuators using MAB's USB-to-CAN dongle (CANdle).
-The package is just a wrapper around the C++ libraries so there shouldn't be a hudge decrease in performance with simple python examples in comparison to plain C++.
+This Python package can be used to configure and control MD80-based actuators using MAB's communication dongle (CANdle or CANdle HAT).
+The package is a wrapper around the C++ library - with simple python examples there won’t be any noticeable performance decrease compared to plain C++, however for real-time applications we advise using C++ libraries directly.

 The original C++ libraries and python examples are located in the [candle](https://github.com/mabrobotics/candle) repository.
 Please make sure you read the [MD80 x CANdle manual](https://www.mabrobotics.pl/servos) before you start playing with the examples.